apalarcon/CyTRACK/README.md

 ```

 # CyTRACK: Cyclone Tracking framework
-An open-source, comprehensive and user-friendly Python toolbox for detecting and tracking cyclones
+It is an open-source, comprehensive and user-friendly Python toolbox for detecting and tracking cyclones

 # What do I need to get and run CyTRACK?